zmucki/desktop-tutorial/README.md

 the Navigation, change them in the [README_base file](/utils/README_base.md).
 The Navigation will be inserted at the "## Navigation" flag in the [README_base file](/utils/README_base.md).

-now able on pull request

 > [!CAUTION]
-> If you don't follow the structure correctly the automatic README generation will not work!
+> If you don't follow the structure correctly the automatic structure generation will not work!

+### Automatic README generation

+The README gets automatically updated when a pull request is merged to the main branch.

 > [!Warning]
 >If your github account was created before July 18, 2017, automatic creation of the README will not work.
-Please update the README maually by running the readme_generator.py file!"
+Please update the README maually by running the readme_generator.py file and creating a pull request to the main branch"

 ### Folder Structure